martintomov/RB-IBDM/docs/docs/tutorial-basics/usage.md

 ## Example Inferences

-Here's an example of how the model segments an image:
+Here's an example of how the model segments an image with the code from above and from [here](https://github.com/martintmv-git/RB-IBDM/blob/main/InsectSAM/Run_InsectSAM_Inference_Transformers.ipynb) (open in Colab).
 | ![Inference 1](../../static/img/inference1.png) | ![Inference 2](../../static/img/inference2.png) |
 |:--------------------------------------------------:|:--------------------------------------------------:|